I’m Lizzie

 A lot of overcompensating.

-Before I trained as a coach, I spent years in the loop so many of my clients describe:
+Before I trained as a coach, I spent years in the very same loop that almost all of my clients describe:

 Constantly researching how to be “better” (translation: more organised, more consistent, more ‘normal’)

-Feeling stuck but blaming myself — maybe I’m just lazy?
+Feeling stuck and always blaming myself - maybe I’m just lazy?
+Maybe if I tried harder?

 Buying another course, another app, another productivity tool… and abandoning it after 25 minutes (sometimes up to 30!)

-Cycling through bursts of enthusiasm and crashing guilt when the momentum faded
+Cycling through bursts of enthusiasm and crashing guilt when that momentum faded

 I was doing all the “right things,” but nothing felt like it fit.
-And worse — I believed that was my fault.
+And without fail, always believed that was my fault.

 Here’s what I learned (and what I want you to know):